lanxiang1017/Language-Modeling-on-Tabular-Data-Survey/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/Naereen/StrapDown.js/graphs/commit-activity)
 ![PRs Welcome](https://img.shields.io/badge/PRs-Welcome-green)

-This is the repository of **Language Modeling on Tabular Data: A Survey of Foundations, Techniques and Evolution**, a comprehensive and systematic survey of the development of language modeling for tabular data.
+This is the repository of **Language Modeling on Tabular Data: A Survey of Foundations, Techniques and Evolution** , a comprehensive and systematic survey of the development of language modeling for tabular data.
+For details, please refer to our paper:

+**Language Modeling on Tabular Data: A Survey of Foundations, Techniques and Evolution**  [[Paper](https://arxiv.org/pdf/2408.10548)]

 *We will regularly update this repo with the latest resources.
 Please feel free to submit pull requests or contact us if you discover any relevant papers that are not yet included.*